RubenWerdmuller/minikube-workshop/README.md

 Let's do a small experiment and run a webserver with front-end page.

-To switch tabs, use `shift :` and type out your tab.
+To switch tabs, use `shift :` and type out your tab, for example, `pods`.

 **Nginx**